 Medicaid Presumptive Eligibility - Medicaid Qualified Entity (QE) for presumptive eligibility.
 The school nurse, in a Medicaid approved provider school, can become a QE to make the presumptive determination about a child's Medicaid eligibility based on the family's income self declaration statement for the child to receive immediate medical care.

-- Medication Administration Course – This basic online Iowa medication administration course is available to unlicensed school personnel by the Iowa Department of Education, whom school nurses have requested to certify and delegate medication administration.
-A blank certificate will be generated when an individual obtains 100% completion and passing scores on all modules/quizzes.
-The certificate will be valid after a hands on skills check to demonstrate competency in medication administration is completed and documented by the school nurse on the certificate.
-To access the course please go to https://training.aealearningonline.org/index_login.php and fill in all required fields.
+- Medication Administration Course - School districts and accredited and nonpublic schools are required to use the course provided by the Iowa Department of Education (Iowa Administrative Code 281-12.1).
+A blank certificate will be generated when an individual obtains 100% completion and passing scores on all 17 modules/quizzes.
+The certificate is only valid after a hands on skills check to demonstrate competency in medication administration is completed and documented by the school nurse.
+To access the course, go to https://training.aealearningonline.org/index_login.php and fill in all required fields.
 If you do not know your district password, contact your school administrator or email to email@example.com.

 - Student Medication Administration Record Sample